Zarkopafilis/Random-Notes/README.md

 - Never waste a day without revising something you have forgot or learn something new!
 - Don't be afraid to try out new stuff, it may seem hard at first , but you will get the hang of it, soon!

-Control + Space in eclipse after dots is veeeeery useful!
+Control + Space in eclipse is veeeeery useful!

 Super amazing video tutorials: http://www.thenewboston.org --> Is good till some point.
 Then you are on your own and stuff get harder http://thecodinguniverse.com/ --> You may understand many things.
-I dislike some stuff
+I dislike some stuff Search at youtube : thebennybox <-- amazing stuff here

+Not using power-of-two values sometimes can produce weird effects!